-Unemployed worker - An individual who is currently out of work and is available for work, excluding an individual who is not working but anticipates being called back to his or her regular employment.
+Unemployed worker - An individual who is currently out of work and is available for work, including a secondary education student in a project for which the employer confirms an intent to hire students who successfully complete the project.
+Excludes an individual who is not working but anticipates being called back to his or her regular employment.